waylow/boneWidget/README.md

 ### To do:
 - Add documentation with images in the readme file
 - make the 'symmetrize widget' operator check if the bone/widget has a mirrored side first before doing anything else.
 At the moment it will create the collection if it doesn't exist (this is new issue because I let the user edit an existing widget that isn't in the default location - if the widget already existed that is)

-- the "select object as widget" should also match the transforms after creation
+- fix the getCollection function

 - let the user change the widget suffix to a prefix for a different naming convention